 Celebrating 85 Years

 Founded in 1931, Universal Builders Supply, Inc. (UBS) has worked on some of the country’s most recognizable and treasured structures.
-Each generation of this three-generational company has had a pet project to be proud of starting with the Empire State Building, one of the few construction jobs in New York City during the depression, to Yankee Stadium, the Washington Monument, and the Statue of Liberty.
-Now in it’s 85th year UBS will be posting 85 Fun Facts about some of the most iconic and historic building projects for the next 85 days.
-You can easily follow along by following, friending, or liking us on Facebook, Twitter, Instagram, and LinkedIn.
-Just click the icons above right!
+Each generation of this three-generational company has had a pet project to be proud of, starting with the Empire State Building, one of the few construction jobs in New York City during the Depression, to Yankee Stadium, the Washington Monument, and the Statue of Liberty.
+To celebrate it’s 85th year in 2016, UBS posted 85 Fun Facts about some of the most iconic and historic building projects.
+Here they are:

 Designed by architects Philip Johnson and John Burgee, UBS provided a dual personnel/material hoist for the construction of the AT&T Building which began in 1979 and finished in 1984.
-Framed in steel, the 648’ tower was clad in glass & 13,000 tons of granite.
-This post modern skyscraper was the first of its kind at the time, but controversial for it ornamental top, mocked for looking like a Chippendale cabinet.
+Framed in steel, the 648-foot tower was clad in glass and constructed with 13,000 tons of granite.
+This post modern skyscraper was the first of its kind at the time, but controversial for it ornamental top and mocked for looking like a Chippendale cabinet.
 It’s now the Sony Tower and a cherished standout on the NYC skyline.

-Post 22: Battery Park World Financial Center (Building A)
+Post 22: Battery Park World Financial Center (Building A), NYC

-This once-prosperous port area of downtown Manhattan was known as Little Syria with Lebanese, Greeks, Armenians throughout the 19th & early 20th century.
-Occupied by dilapidated shipping piers the idea to reclaim this area through landfill was proposed early 1960s.
+This once-prosperous port area of downtown Manhattan was known as Little Syria with Lebanese, Greeks, Armenians throughout the 19th & early 20th centuries.
+Occupied by dilapidated shipping piers, the idea to reclaim this area through landfill was proposed early 1960s.
 The landfill was completed by 1976 using over 3 million cubic yards of soil and rock excavated during the construction of the World Trade Center, the NYC Water Tunnel, as well as from sand dredged from New York Harbor off Staten Island.
-Construction on Battery Park City began in 1980’s when UBS provided access scaffold for the installation of the winter garden and construction hoists necessary for the enormous project that was completed in 1988.
+Construction of Battery Park City began in 1980s when UBS provided access scaffold for the installation of the winter garden and construction hoists necessary for the enormous project that was completed in 1988.

-London’s Canary Wharf is a major business district located in Tower Hamlets, east London.
+London’s Canary Wharf is a major business district located in Tower Hamlets, East London.
 Canary Wharf takes its name from No. 32 berth built in 1936 for the Canary Islands fruit trade.
-Where once the Isle of Dogs was the thriving heart of maritime trade it is now a lofty, Manhattan-esque global hub of the financial markets holding many of Europe’s tallest buildings.
-UBS provided 22 hoist cars and six material hoists in addition to access scaffold for this huge project which began in the 90’s but not completed til 2011 due to a delay caused by the economic downturn.
+Where once the Isle of Dogs was the thriving heart of maritime trade it is now a global hub of the financial markets, home to many of Europe’s tallest buildings.
+UBS provided 22 hoist cars and six material hoists in addition to access scaffold for this huge project, which began in the 1990s but not completed until 2011 due to a delay caused by the economic downturn.

 The Mormon Temple in Washington DC is the first temple built by the Church of Jesus Christ of Latter-day Saints (LDS church) east of the Mississippi since 1846.
-The tallest of its 6 spires supports a statue of the prophet Moroni and are coated in 24-carat gold.
-The tops of 4 of the church’s spires were knocked off and fell to the ground during an earthquake in 2011.
-UBS designed a free standing scaffold from a cable braced beam assembly below to be able to clean it without touching the spires.
+The tallest of its six spires supports a statue of the prophet Moroni and are coated in 24-carat gold.
+The tops of four of the Temple's spires were knocked off and fell to the ground during an earthquake in 2011.
+UBS designed a free standing scaffold from a cable braced beam assembly below allowing cleaning without touching the spires.

 The life-size 94-foot, 21,000-pound model blue whale at the American Museum of Natural History suspended overhead in the Hall of Ocean Life was renovated in the early 2000s.
 First constructed in the mid-1960s, the blue whale model originally went on display in 1969.
 UBS provided access scaffold so workers could restore it to its original splendor.

-Post 27: Lincoln Center / Alice Tully Hall
+Post 27: Lincoln Center / Alice Tully Hall, NYC

 Lincoln Center’s Alice Tully Hall was named after Alice Tully, a New York performer and philanthropist whose donations assisted in the original construction of the hall in 1969.
-She played an influential role in the design of the hall—meticulous about color choice and insistent that there be ample space between the rows of seats, so concertgoers of all heights to be comfortable.
-Tully Hall required special insulation because of it’s location within 22 feet of the #subway tunnel under Broadway in NYC.
-UBS provided all of the sidewalk bridge, hoisting and protection during the renovation and expansion of Lincoln Center that was completed in 2009.
+She played an influential role in the design of the hall—meticulous about color choice and insistent that there be ample space between the rows of seats, so concertgoers of all heights could be comfortable.
+Tully Hall required special insulation because of its location within 22 feet of the subway tunnel under Broadway.
+UBS provided all of the sidewalk bridge, hoisting and protection during the renovation and expansion of Lincoln Center, which was completed in 2009.

 The iconic department store Barneys first opened in Manhattan in 1923, when founder Barney Pressman pawned his wife’s engagement ring for $500 in order to lease a 500 square-foot space at 7th Ave & West 17th Street.
 In 1993, Barneys moved from its 7th Ave flagship to the current 230,000 square-foot, 9-story, Kohn Pederson Fox-designed store on Madison Avenue at East 61st Street, making it the largest new store in NYC since the Great Depression.
 UBS constructed an outside shell of scaffold that stepped inward like on a huge layer cake, to access all the setbacks to the roof.
 The new façade and setbacks were re-bricked giving a total face lift to the building.